Teresa-Rosemary/nlp-inverted-index/README.md

 # nlp-inverted-index
-Implementing an inverted index of a large collection of documents
+Implementing an inverted index of a large collection of documents.

 ## Description
 Inverted index is build in two stages. <br>